Helen Duncan: Legacy

-The psychical researcher Simeon Edmunds also noted that spiritualists have a history of ignoring the evidence of fraud in the Duncan case.
+Psychical researcher Simeon Edmunds also noted that spiritualists had a history of ignoring the evidence of fraud in the Duncan case.
 He criticized the spiritualist press such as Psychic News for biased reporting and distorting facts.
-Science writer Mary Roach in her book Spook: Science Tackles the Afterlife (2007) favorably mentioned Price's methods in debunking Duncan as a fraudulent medium.
+Science writer Mary Roach, in her book Spook: Science Tackles the Afterlife (2007), favorably mentioned Price's methods in debunking Duncan as a fraudulent medium.

-Inspired by her legacy, new wave of British heavy metal band Seventh Son recorded and released a song 'The Last Witch in England' in 2009, depicting her life and her 'prediction' of the sinking of HMS Barham.
+In 2009, a heavy metal band, Seventh Son, recorded and released a song, "The Last Witch in England" [sic], depicting Duncan's life and her claims about the sinking of HMS Barham.

-The naval investigation and subsequent trial was dramatized as a radio play.
-The Last Witch Trial by Melissa Murray, starring Joanna Monro as Duncan and Indira Varma as the undercover investigator, was broadcast by BBC Radio 4 on 4 June 2010.
+The naval investigation and subsequent trial were dramatised in a radio play, The Last Witch Trial, by Melissa Murray, starring Joanna Monro as Duncan and Indira Varma as the undercover investigator.
+It was broadcast by BBC Radio 4 on 4 June 2010.

-Descendants and supporters of Duncan have campaigned on several occasions to have her posthumously pardoned of witchcraft charges.
-Petitions for a posthumous pardon were rejected by the Scottish Parliament in 2001, 2008, and 2012.
+Descendants and supporters of Duncan have campaigned on several occasions to have her posthumously pardoned.
+Petitions for a posthumous pardon were rejected by the Scottish Parliament in 2001, 2008 and 2012.
 Duncan's supporters maintain a website and online petition where they continue to campaign for her pardon.